 A rewarding job will push you to challenge yourself in ways essential to interpersonal as well as professional growth.
 Learn to instill in yourself a drive to do more with what you know.
 This drive will see its way through your entire career in high places, so long as you maintain it.

-Do your research about a company you’re interested in to get the right idea of their core beliefs, ethics and values and how they intersect with yours.
+Do your research about a company you’re interested in to get the right idea of their core beliefs, ethics, and values and how they intersect with yours.
 Not only will your prospective employer be impressed by your input at the interview, but it will make you better equipped at transferring seamlessly into your new role.
-D

-on’t be satisfied with what you already know – strive to know more, do more.
+As millennials, Don’t be satisfied with what you already know – strive to know more, do more.
 This thirst for knowledge will drive you to be successful in any endeavor you happen to choose.

 You’ve heard it before: “do what you love and you’ll never work a day in your life.”
 Turns out, that’s actually pretty bad advice.